anteoas/broch/README.md

 (b/measure #broch/quantity[1 "m"]) ;=> :speed
 (b/symbol #broch/quantity[1 "m"]) ;=> "m" (same as in the tag literal)

-; broch uses the measure to know how to convert and derive units ; both must be given when defining the unit along with its scale from the "base" unit of that measure (b/defunit meters :length "m" 1) ;=> #'my-ns/meters (b/defunit seconds :time "s" 1) ;=> #'my-ns/seconds
+; broch uses the measure to know how to convert and derive units, ; both must be given when defining the unit along with its scale ; from the "base" unit of that measure.
+(b/defunit meters :length "m" 1) ;=> #'my-ns/meters
+(b/defunit seconds :time "s" 1) ;=> #'my-ns/seconds

 ; The built-in units rely on the SI-system for measures and their base units.
-; So the meter is the base unit of :length, and other units of :length must specify their scale relative to it.
+; So the meter is the base unit of :length, and other units of :length must specify ; their scale relative to it.
 (b/defunit feet :length "ft" 0.3048) ;=> #'my-ns/feet

 ; derived units are similar, but also take a unit-map giving their composition (b/defunit meters-per-second :speed "m/s" {meters 1 seconds -1} 1) ;=> #'my-ns/meters-per-second
-; Also note that since these units are already defined, running the `defunit` forms above would print warnings like ; "WARN: a unit with symbol m already exists!
+; Also note that since these units are already defined, running the `defunit` forms above ; would print warnings like: "WARN: a unit with symbol m already exists!
 Overriding..."
 ; You probably don't want to override taken symbols, make up a new one instead.

 ; If you provide a composition, the given scaling is relative to the composing units